iic-jku/osic-multitool/README.md

 ## Example analog and digital designs

-In the folder `example` an analog design example (an inverter in subfolder `example/ana`) and a simple digital design example (a counter in subfolder `example/dig`) are prepared for testing the environment.
+In the folder `example`, an analog design example (an inverter in subfolder `example/ana`) and a simple digital design example (a counter in subfolder `example/dig`) are prepared for testing the environment.
 In the folder `example/dig/rtl` the result of the digital flow `OpenLane` is presented, as a powered Verilog file and a layout view.

 ## SPICE model file reducer